Austin bomb suspect laid out political, social views in 2012 blog

 "You have to really hate the guy to make him suffer for the rest of his life," he wrote.

-Conditt took community college classes while he was being homeschooled, along with his three younger siblings, according to a post on his mother's Facebook page.
+Conditt took community college classes from 2010 to 2012 while he was being homeschooled, along with his three younger siblings, according to a post on his mother's Facebook page.

+"It probably will not be the same type of situation as we saw in the aftermath of the shooting in Nevada where the person's past history was wiped clean.
+I think we will be able to piece together the puzzle of who this man was and why he did what he did and that will resolve a lot of the uncertainty that still exists."

+Some of the answers came when police uncovered a recording Conditt made in which he provided details of the six package bombs he used against others and a seventh he used to kill himself.
+The recording, Austin Police Chief Brian Manley said, does not mention hate or terrorism but is "the outcry of a very challenged young man talking about challenges in his personal life."

-Neighbors said his parents were involved in a multilevel marketing business and that his father ran an online computer business.
-Mark Conditt moved out of the family home a couple of years ago and into one a few blocks away that he bought with his father.
+Neighbors said Conditt's family appeared to be stable.
+His parents were involved in a multilevel marketing business and his father, an electrical engineer, ran an online computer business.
+Mark Conditt moved out of the family home a couple of years ago and into one a few blocks away that he bought with his father and where lived with roommates.

 "I would describe them as an extremely nice family," neighbor Jeff Reeb said.